 - How large will the entitlements be with these accounting rules?

 - Will the rules drive a change in behaviour?

 - Will the rules encourage growth of floodplain harvesting?

 Attend a consultation session and submit your feedback

-The draft water sharing plan rules for floodplain harvesting licences will be on public exhibition for a period of 40 days in each of the following valleys in the northern Murray–Darling Basin.
+The draft water sharing plan rules for floodplain harvesting licences will be on public exhibition in each of the five valleys in the northern Murray–Darling Basin.

 NSW Healthy Floodplains Project is funded by the Australian Government’s Sustainable Rural Water Use and Infrastructure Program as part of the implementation of the Murray-Darling Basin Plan in NSW.